adarsh-chakraborty/library-api/Readme.md

 **DELETE** `/books`

-> Accepts a DELETE request to delete a book, Needs the `bookid` you want to delete.
+> Accepts a DELETE request to delete a book, Needs the `_id` you want to delete.

 **Required Headers:**